noah-art3mis/intersect/README.md

         -   [ ] Pathway
         -   [ ] Waypoint
 -   expand
-    -   [ ] fix extraction that gets ads with it
     -   [ ] add 'x days ago' instead of datetime
     -   [ ] add pdf uploading and ocr
     -   [ ] add support for local and open source embedding models. see [MTEB](https://huggingface.co/spaces/mteb/leaderboard). use something like `ollama`